b-mcintyre/the_fly_guys/Journal.md

 - So will be doing that, utilizing levene's statistic as a measure of within-line variability.
 - will utilize the rank reduced model for levene's statistic.

+April 23, 2021:
+-Working on putting together the report

+April 24, 2021:
+-Working on putting together the report
+-Doing a boxcox analysis to show corroborate our decision not to do a log transformation

+April 25, 2021:
+-realized we don't really have a quantitative output; need to figure out a way to address our biological question more properly
+-generating wing size deviations, and inputting them against levene stat in a model